Are politics students getting the feedback they need?

-Politics students experience assessment feedback as the bridge between teaching and learning.
-They prioritise timeliness, precision and transparency, and they respond when programmes treat feedback as part of teaching rather than an afterthought.
-Analysing student surveys and open‑text at scale surfaces consistent issues across modules: inconsistency in marking, specificity and usefulness of comments, turnaround times, and how exam feedback contributes to learning.
-These factors shape engagement with complex political ideas and graduate outcomes, a focus echoed in the Teaching Excellence Framework (TEF).
+Assessment feedback is the bridge between teaching and learning.
+Politics students prioritise timeliness, precision and transparency, and they engage more when programmes treat feedback as part of teaching, not an afterthought.
+Analysing student surveys and open‑text at scale surfaces consistent issues across modules: inconsistency in marking; the specificity and usefulness of comments; turnaround times; and how exam feedback contributes to learning.
+These factors shape engagement with complex political ideas and graduate outcomes, priorities also reflected in the Teaching Excellence Framework (TEF).

 Where does inconsistency across marking leave politics students?

 In political science education, inconsistency in marking among different staff within the same module often leads to confusion and frustration.
-When politics students receive varying grades for similar work quality, it undermines their understanding of expected assessment criteria.
-Divergent interpretations—some valuing detailed analytical approaches, others concise argument—alter how students prepare.
-To address this, programmes publish shared rubrics, use annotated exemplars, and run regular calibration sprints that include shared marking of samples.
+When politics students receive varying grades for work of similar quality, it undermines their understanding of expected assessment criteria (see a deeper look at marking criteria concerns).
+Divergent interpretations, for example, some valuing detailed analytical approaches and others concise argument, shape how students prepare.
+To address this, programmes publish shared rubrics, use annotated exemplars, and run regular calibration sessions that include shared marking of samples.
 These steps give students a stable target and improve confidence without flattening academic judgement.

 How can clarity and detail in feedback guide improvement?